imkanhaiya/interview-questions/README.md

 - Components grow

 SCSS fixes this with:
-- Variables
-- Operators
-- Nesting
-- Mixins
-- Parameters
-- Partials
+- Variables: ex- $bg-color: red;
+- Operators: 5rem + 5rem
+- Nesting: can write nested code
+- Mixins: use @mixin for repeated code to avoid repetition
+- Parameters: can use parameters
+- Partials: divide code. ex. mixins code in different file and variable code in different file then we can import that code in one file using @use()

-this way SCSS makes CSS maintainable at scale.
+this powers SCSS to make CSS maintainable at scale.

+3. ### What is preprocessor
+build time tool that transform code written in extended syntax to standard syntax understood by run time.

 ## ASYMPOTIC Notations